randysongEXE/Neural_Network_from_Scratch/README.md

 Prerequisites
 ------------
 To run this code, please ensure that you have the proper libraries downloaded.
-You can do so using the following commands in the terminal: pip install python pip install numpy pip install pandas pip install matplotlib
+You can do so using the following commands in the terminal:

+- pip install python
+- pip install numpy
+- pip install pandas
+- pip install matplotlib

-As a side note, verify that the MNSIT data is within a .csv file.
+As a side note, please verify that the MNSIT data is within a .csv file.
 If not, you must modify the code to read a different data marker.

 Results
 --------